 Many beer enthusiasts line up well in advance for the festival, and there will most likely be a line at the entrance to the Great American Beer Festival.
 An ID check of all who enter the festival is required.
 The line will move quickly if you have your ID out to make the age verification process run smoothly.

 You must be 21+ with a valid photo ID to enter the festival.

-As this event draws 49,000 people over the course of three days, downtown parking can be difficult.
+As this event draws an estimated 60,000 people over the course of three days, downtown parking can be difficult.
 Public transportation is always recommended when drinking alcohol.
 We would like to offer a few alternate options for you.

 - Stay at a downtown hotel, and take a taxi or walk.
 Taxis will be available after all sessions.

 - There is a Regional Transportation District (RTD) bus stop a few blocks from the Convention Center, and the buses run until 1:00 am.

 - Denver’s Light Rail is also a convenient option.
 There is ample parking at the Cinderella City Station (located at the intersection of Santa Fe Avenue and Hampden Avenue).
 The Light Rail stops directly in front of the Convention Center.